-Your homestay would also give you breakfast and dinner.
-If you ask them, lunch, too.
-Their food would be simple dal with roti and curry or momos or thukpa.
+Home stays also give breakfast and dinner.
+Upon asking, they can provide lunch, too.
+The homely meals would be simple dal with roti and curry or momos and thukpa.

 Do try eating at the Nepalese restaurant near German Bakery in Kaza.
-The old couple serves amazing Nepalese food, and their mushroom momos and thukpa would make you go back again and again.
+The old couple serves amazing mushroom momos and thukpa.

 How is the Spiti Valley Weather?